JeremySkinner/Phantom/readme.txt

 target default:
   print "executing..."

-These descriptions can be viewed by running spectre -t, eg:
+These descriptions can be viewed by running phantom -t, eg:

 Targets in build.boo:
 compile          Compiles the solution